 The Volunteer position is a critical element of the functioning of the Library and is intended to be a rewarding experience for both the volunteer and the Library.
-Volunteers must be 18 or older (with few exceptions) and fill out an application before beginning work.
-The application with the background check form can be done online by clicking here.
+Volunteers must be 18 or older (with few exceptions) and fill out our screening application.
 As of Aug.
 26, 2015, all applications must be submitted online.

 Thank you for your interest in volunteering at the Huntsville Public Library.
 Volunteers are used on an "as-needed" basis.